-Alan Mitchell, trombonist and conductor, has taught music for more than forty years, over thirty of those as a band director at two academies and a university in the Seventh-day Adventist school system.
+Alan Mitchell, trombonist and conductor, retired in 2017 after teaching music for forty-five years, over thirty-five of those as a band director at two academies and a university in the Seventh-day Adventist school system.
 He started his career in the public school system in southern California, where he taught at both the elementary and high school level.

 Alan was born in Maryland, the younger of two sons of Albert and Helen Northrup Mitchell.
 His father was employed by Honeywell Corporation, and the family moved frequently because of his work, living in Pennsylvania, California, and Minnesota.
 Mitchell recently talked about how he became interested in music and his training as a musician:

 We were living in Pennsylvania when the movie The Music Man came out.
 My brother, John, had started trumpet and after seeing the movie, which featured the song Seventy-Six Trombones, there was only one instrument, the trombone, I was interested in.
 I was in bands from that point on and in a really good band in Pasadena [California].
 When we moved to Minnesota in the middle of my junior year, which I didnt want to do, they had a good music program, so I continued playing in band until I graduated in 1967.

 I enrolled at California State University at Long Beach as a music major with trombone as my performing area, unsure of what I wanted to do.
 This uncertainty continued to the middle of my senior year when I briefly switched to pre-medicine.
 That got me far enough out of the music program so that I realized music was really what I wanted to do, and I completed a music education degree.